RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: event-handler

-Handled events also update an event-sourced actor’s vector clock.
-Events that are routed to an actor but not handled do not update its vector clock (see also section :ref:`event-routing`).
-Events emitted by an actor, *after* it handled an event, causally depend on that event.

 Event metadata of the last handled event can be obtained with the ``last*`` methods defined by ``EventsourcedActor``.
 For example, ``lastSequenceNr`` returns the event’s local sequence number, ``lastVectorTimestamp`` returns the event’s vector timestamp.
 A complete reference is given by the EventsourcedActor_ API documentation.

 .. note::
-   An event handler should not have side-effects that are visible outside its actor.
+   An event handler should only update internal actor state without having further side-effects.
 An exception is :ref:`reliable-delivery` of messages.

 Event-sourced views
 -------------------

-An introduction to event-sourced views is already given in :ref:`architecture` and the :ref:`user-guide`.
-Applications use event-sourced views for consuming events from an event log and for maintaining state on the query side (Q) of CQRS_ based applications.
+An introduction to event-sourced views is already given in section :ref:`architecture` and the :ref:`user-guide`.
+Applications use event-sourced views for consuming events from an event log and for maintaining state on the query side (Q) of a CQRS_ architecture.

 Like event-sourced actors, event-sourced views distinguish command processing from event processing.
-They must implement the EventsourcedView_ trait. ``EventsourcedView`` is a functional subset of ``EventsourcedActor`` that can neither ``persist`` events nor ``delay`` commands.
+They must implement the EventsourcedView_ trait. ``EventsourcedView`` is a functional subset of ``EventsourcedActor`` that cannot ``persist`` events.

 State recovery
 --------------

 When an event-sourced actor or view is started or re-started, events are replayed to its ``onEvent`` handler so that internal state can be recovered\ [#]_.
-Event replay is initiated by sending a ``Replay`` message to the ``eventLog`` actor:
+Event replay is initiated internally by sending a ``Replay`` message to the ``eventLog`` actor:

 .. includecode:: ../../main/scala/com/rbmhtechnology/eventuate/EventsourcedView.scala
    :snippet: replay

-The ``replay`` method is defined by the EventsourcedView_ trait and inherited by ``EventsourcedActor``.
-It is called when an ``EventsourcedActor`` and ``EventsourcedView`` is started or re-started.
+The ``replay`` method is defined by EventsourcedView_ and automatically called when an ``EventsourcedView`` or ``EventsourcedActor`` is started or re-started.

 Sending a ``Replay`` message automatically registers the sending actor at its event log, so that newly written events can be immediately routed to that actor.
 If the actor is stopped it is automatically de-registered.